mesosphere/dcos-commons/docs/pages/dev-guide/developer-guide.md

    $ dcos node ssh --master-proxy --leader "docker run mesosphere/janitor /janitor.py -r myframework-role -p myframework-principal -z dcos-service-myframework
    ```

-   The second command listed above is known as the **janitor**.
-It is
+   The second command above runs the **janitor** script.
+The janitor
-   a script that runs inside the DC/OS cluster, cleaning up Zookeeper
+   script runs inside the DC/OS cluster, cleaning up Zookeeper state
-   state and resource reservations made by a framework.
-DC/OS will
+   and resource reservations made by a framework.
+DC/OS will soon
-   soon support uninstall hooks so this can happen automatically, but
+   support uninstall hooks so this can happen automatically, but for
-   for now, you must manually run the janitor script as shown above.
+   now, you must manually run the janitor script as shown above.

 # Introduction to DC/OS Service Definitions